 If you have reported someone or been reported.

 Think before you report someone.
 Follow up your case.
-If you have been denounced, do not expect the police to knock on your door to advise you, if not interviewed it is likely that you will be served with a notification of a court appearance.
+If you have been denounced, the police should contact you.
+Also be prepared that the police do not knock on your door to advise you.
+If this has not been the case and you have not been interviewed, it is likely that you will be served with a notification of a court appearance.
 This often surprises those who have no idea that the matter has progressed to this stage and could even be months after the incident.
 For both sides, seek legal representation.
 You will be advised by court clerks that if you do not have a lawyer, the court will provide you with one.
 You will have a few minutes to discuss your case and no guarantee of a lawyer that speaks your language.
 You may be told there will be a translator available.
 Do not count on this and make your own arrangement.
 The language in Spain is Castilian or regional languages.
 Do not expect to use any other language in court proceedings.

 Afraid to say but true, those who have no representation or adequate legal representation, could lose the case.
-Whether you are the plaintiff or defendant, you must turn up at court.
+Whether you are the plaintiff or defendant or a witness, you must turn up at court.
 Defendants or witnesses who ignore the summons, can find themselves under what is known as ‘busca y captura’ (search and capture).
 Many have been escorted off a plane under arrest when arriving back in Spain.

 If you have been arrested?